jilio/merkle-proof-service/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)
 [![Release](https://img.shields.io/github/v/release/Galactica-corp/merkle-proof-service)](https://github.com/Galactica-corp/merkle-proof-service/releases)

 The Merkle Proof Service is an advanced utility engineered to facilitate the indexing of Merkle trees derived from Ethereum Solidity contracts.
-It further provides a sophisticated API, enabling the retrieval of Merkle proofs, inclusive of root and path details.
+It further provides an API, enabling the retrieval of Merkle proofs, inclusive of root and path details.
 The service is equipped with two distinct API interfaces: gRPC and gRPC-gateway, the latter being an implementation of OpenAPI v2.

 ## Building the Executable